jsbnr/nr-terraform-json-dashboards-native/readme.md

 Note: You may want to update the version numbers in [main.tf](main.tf) to the latest versions of  Terraform and the New Relic provider.

 ## Initialisation
 Use the `runtf.sh` helper script where ever you would normally run `terraform`.
 It simply wraps the terraform with some environment variables that make it easier to switch between projects.
+(You dont have to do it this way, you could just set the env vars and run terraform normally)

 First initialise terraform:
 ```